-1. Review for Curable Deficiencies.
-You should ensure that your application is complete and that you have an original and four copies before submitting it to the appropriate HUD Office.
-Submitting fewer than an original and the required four copies is not a curable deficiency and will cause your application to be considered nonresponsive to the NOFA and returned to you.
-HUD will screen all applications received by the deadline to determine if there are any curable deficiencies.
+For applicants receiving a waiver to submit a paper application, submitting fewer than the required original and four copies of the application is not a curable deficiency and will cause your application to be considered nonresponsive to the NOFA and returned to you.
 A curable deficiency is a missing Exhibit or portion of an Exhibit that will not affect the rating of the application.
 Refer to the General Section of the SuperNOFA for additional information regarding procedures for corrections to deficient applications.
-The following is a list of the only deficiencies that will be considered curable in a Section 202 application: BILLING CODE 4210-32-P
+The following is a list of the only deficiencies that will be considered curable in a Section 202 application:

-EXHIBIT DESCRIPTION 1 Form 92015-CA (Application Form) 2(a) Articles of Incorporation (b) By-laws (c) IRS tax exemption ruling 4(c)(ii) Energy efficiency (d)(i) Evidence of site control (d)(ii) Evidence site is free of limitations, restrictions or reverters (d)(iv) Evidence of compliance with URA site notification requirement (d)(vii) Phase I ESA (d)(viii) Asbestos Statement or Report (d)(ix) Letter to the State/Tribal Historic Preservation Officer (SHPO/THPO) (d)(x) Letter from the SHPO/THPO, or statement that the SHPO/THPO failed to respond 7 Relocation 8(a) Standard Form 424, Application for Federal Assistance (b) Standard Form 424 Supplement, Survey on Ensuring Equal Opportunity for Applicants (c) Form HUD-424B, Applicant Assurances and Certifications (d) Standard Form LLL, Disclosure of Lobbying Activities, if applicable (e) Form HUD-2880, Applicant/Recipient Disclosure/Update Report (f) Form HUD-2991, Certification of Consistency with Consolidated Plan (g) Form-HUD-92041, Sponsor's Conflict of Interest Resolution (h) Form HUD-92042, Sponsor's Resolution for Commitment to Project (j) Form HUD-2530, Previous Participation Certification
+EXHIBIT DESCRIPTION 1 Form 92015-CA (Application Form) 2(a) Articles of Incorporation (b) By-laws (c) IRS tax exemption ruling 4(d)(i) Evidence of site control (d)(ii) Evidence site is free of limitations, restrictions or reverters (d)(iv) Evidence of compliance with URA site notification requirement (d)(vii) Phase I ESA (d)(viii) Asbestos Statement or Report (d)(ix) Letter to the State/Tribal Historic Preservation Officer (SHPO/THPO) (d)(x) Letter from the SHPO/THPO, or statement that the SHPO/THPO failed to respond 7 Relocation 8(a) Standard Form 424, Application for Federal Assistance (b) Standard Form 424 Supplement, Survey on Ensuring Equal Opportunity for Applicants (c) Standard Form LLL, Disclosure of Lobbying Activities, if applicable (d) Form HUD-2880, Applicant/Recipient Disclosure/Update Report (e) Form HUD-2991, Certification of Consistency with Consolidated Plan (f) Form-HUD-92041, Sponsor's Conflict of Interest Resolution (g) Form HUD-92042, Sponsor's Resolution for Commitment to Project (i) Form HUD-2530, Previous Participation Certification